 and only use other techniques if the existing solutions are inadequate in certain respects or in certain circumstances, and

-- a statistical-random implementation can use a PRNG algorithm mentioned as an example in the statistical-random generator section.
+- a statistical RNG implementation can use a PRNG algorithm mentioned as an example in the statistical RNGs section.

-If existing solutions are inadequate, a programming language API could implement unpredictable-random and statistical-random RNGs by filling an output byte buffer with random bytes, where each bit in each byte will be randomly set to 0 or 1.
-For instance, a C language API for unpredictable-random generators could look like the following:
+If existing solutions are inadequate, a programming language API could implement cryptographic and statistical RNGs by filling an output byte buffer with random bytes, where each bit in each byte will be randomly set to 0 or 1.
+For instance, a C language API for such RNGs could look like the following:

 int random(uint8_t bytes, size_t size);, where "bytes" is a pointer to a byte array, and "size" is the number of random bytes to generate, and where 0 is returned if the method succeeds and nonzero otherwise.
 Any programming language API that implements such RNGs by filling a byte buffer ought to run in amortized linear time on the number of random bytes the API will generate.